Segmentation menu

 Deep-learning Hypo-intensity lesion segmentation

 This menu is designed to perform T1 hypo-intensity lesion segmentation, such as stroke sequelae, using deep-learning U-net pre-trained model.
-PySisyphe uses the ANTsPyNet library implemenentation.
+PySisyphe uses the ANTsPyNet package.
 The lesion is saved as a probability map.

 Use the Multiple file selection widget at the top to select T1 PySisyphe volume(s) to be segmented.